FatemeTaroodi/Match-Outcome-Prediction-Agent-using-Deep-Reinforcement-Learning/README.md

-# Match-Outcome-Prediction-Agent-using-Deep-Reinforcement-Learning
+## ⚽Match-Outcome-Prediction-Agent-using-Deep-Reinforcement-Learning
 This project implements a Deep Reinforcement Learning (DRL) agent to predict the outcome of soccer matches by processing sequences of in-game events step by step.
 Unlike traditional supervised learning approaches that rely on aggregated match statistics, this agent learns to anticipate the final result (win/draw/loss) dynamically as new events occur during the game.

-📌 Project Objectives
+## 📌 Project Objectives

 Perform exploratory data analysis (EDA) on the soccer event dataset.